s1r0n/lightning-path/articles/journalistic-pieces/the-conversation/the-catholic-church-is-a-rich-male-collective.md

 # The Catholic Church is a Rich Male Collective

+This article deconstructs the Catholic Church not as a sacred spiritual institution, but as a **rich, male-dominated, ideologically manipulative organization** that has historically served the interests of accumulation and elite control.
+Sosteric exposes the Church’s global economic power, patriarchal structure, and complicity in abuse, framing it as a **Control Structure** that functions to suppress [Authentic Spirituality](https://spiritwiki.lightningpath.org/index.php/Authentic_Spirituality) and justify systemic oppression.

+Rather than an outlier, the Church is portrayed as a paradigmatic example of **[Colonial Religion](https://spiritwiki.lightningpath.org/index.php/Colonial_Religion)** — a toxic, co-opted expression of [Religion](https://spiritwiki.lightningpath.org/index.php/Religion) used to disconnect individuals from their power, agency, and consciousness.

 Sosteric, M. (2018, September 23).
 The Catholic Church is a rich male collective.
 T_he Conversation_.

 - **Original URL**: [https://theconversation.com/the-catholic-church-is-a-rich-male-collective-101958](https://theconversation.com/the-catholic-church-is-a-rich-male-collective-101958)